ccapdev1920T2/s12g2/README.md

 ### Client Features

-New users may register a new account using a valid DLSU ID number and any email address.
+Users may register a new account using a valid DLSU ID number and any email address.

 Once logged in, clients may be able to: